viur-framework/viur-docs/source/training_session.rst

 Sessions
 --------

-ViUR has a built-in session management system provided by :class:`server.session`.
+ViUR has a built-in session management system provided by :class:`viur.core.session`.

 This allows storing information between different http-requests.
 Sessions are automatically created as needed.
 As the first information is stored inside the session